 - Mechanical Permit for the installations, alterations or extensions of new ductwork; or the addition or extension of a mechanical heating or cooling system

-- Land Disturbance Application is required for any activities that disturb more than 2,500 square feet of land
+- Land Disturbing Activity Permit is required for any activities that disturb more than 2,500 square feet of land

 (Calculation Example: If your new building footprint is 500 square feet, the land disturbance area will be approximately 1,000 square feet.)

-Submitted Construction documents must contain sufficient information for plan reviewers to be able to review the proposed construction work.
+Submitted construction documents for building permits must contain sufficient information for plan reviewers to be able to review the proposed construction work.

 In addition to the Residential Permit Submission Requirements, submit the following information: